 Temperatures are rising and summer vacation is right around the corner.
-Especially after being cooped up inside for the majority of the last summer, people are eager to make the most of this year's warm weather.
+Especially after being cooped up inside for the majority of the last few summers, people are eager to make the most of this year's warm weather.

 If you're thinking about hitting the road, you're not alone.
-With many still wanting to avoid crowded airports and stuffy airplanes, road trips are expected to dominate the travel scene this summer, according to AAA.
+With many still wanting to avoid crowded airports and stuffy airplanes, road trips are expected to dominate the travel scene this summer yet again.
+According to Travel Pulse, 80% of Americans planning to travel this summer will be roadtripping.

 For pet parents, a road trip just isn't the same without their furry family member.
-If you're planning on road tripping and bringing your pup along for the ride, consider these travel tips and strategies to ensure you both have a safe, happy, and calm adventure.
+If you're planning on road tripping and bringing your pup along for the ride, consider these travel tips and strategies for dog friendly road trips.

 1. Plan With Your Dog in Mind

-Whether you intend to travel up the coast or stay within your state’s bounds, you should plan the trip around your dog’s needs.
+Whether you intend to travel up the coast or stay within your state’s bounds, you should plan the road trip around your dog’s needs.
 Just as we need breaks on long drives, dogs do too!
-Determine the best driving route for your pet beforehand – a good rule of thumb is to look for a route that has safe areas along the way for your dog to stretch their legs, relieve him or herself and play to blow off a little steam.
+When planning a road trip with a dog, determine the best driving route for your pet beforehand – a good rule of thumb is to look for a route that has safe areas along the way for your dog to stretch their legs, relieve him or herself, and play to blow off a little steam.
 Wherever your final destination may be, make sure the activities you have planned are pet-friendly, so your dog doesn’t have to spend a lot of time alone or in a hotel room.

 2. Practice Makes Perfect